Board Responsibility & Liability

 2021 LinkedIn data breach exposed the personal information of 700 million

-users or about 93 percent of all LinkedIn members.
+users or about 93% of all LinkedIn members.
 (RestorePrivacy)

 - An